dojo/docs/dojox/grid/DataGrid.rst

 * `dojox.grid.EnhancedGrid <dojox/grid/EnhancedGrid>`_

-  An enhanced version of the base grid, which extends it in numerous useful ways. **new with V1.4**
+  An enhanced version of the base grid, which extends it in numerous useful ways

 * `dojox.grid.TreeGrid <dojox/grid/TreeGrid>`_